tomkaXX/Dev-challenge/README.md

 ###### ||Resources: [DF](#), [Messenger Docs](https://developers.facebook.com/docs/messenger-platform/getting-started/quick-start/), [FB Open Source code of conduct](https://engineering.fb.com/codeofconduct/)||
 ###### ||FB Community Challenge 2020 🌎 ||

 Toby bot is virtual assistant integrated to FB Messenger, that rewards through our AI Loyalty program, all your purchase of products such as: food, beverage and many others products, by scanning your shopping tickets!
-This project was selected Winner of the AI Challenge at [HackZurich 2020 (https://devpost.com/software/toby-bot).
+This project was selected Winner of the AI Challenge at [HackZurich 2020] (https://devpost.com/software/toby-bot).

+In this tutorial we explain step-by-step the process of how to build a bot that rewards users for scanning their shopping tickets integrated with Facebook Messenger, and how to Publish your Messenger App through the App Review.

+How Toby Bot works?
+Testing Instructions 🤖

+1) As simple as starting the conversation on Messenger with Toby.

+2) Take a picture of your purchase.

+3) Get points!

+4) Redeem your points instantly!

+How we built Toby Bot? 👇🏼

 #### Let's start!